WICG/webpackage/go/bundle/README.md

 ### sign-bundle
 `sign-bundle` updates a bundle attaching a cryptographic signature of its exchanges.
 To use this tool, you need a pair of a private key and a certificate in the `application/cert-chain+cbor` format.
 See [go/signedexchange](../signedexchange/README.md) for more information on how to create a key and certificate pair.

-Assuming you have a key and certificate pair for `example.org`, thils command will sign all exchanges in `unsigned.wbn` whose URL's hostname is `example.org`, and writes a new bundle to `signed.wbn`.
+Assuming you have a key and certificate pair for `example.org`, this command will sign all exchanges in `unsigned.wbn` whose URL's hostname is `example.org`, and writes a new bundle to `signed.wbn`.

 ```
 sign-bundle \